August 16, 2021

 While effective asset location decisions are accretive to after-tax returns, they do not replace proper asset allocation, the selection of high quality securities, and regular portfolio maintenance.
 Additionally, while these tax-efficiency-based asset location practices apply in the general sense, the ultimate decision is unique to the investor and can be complex.
 Your financial advisor can help sculpt a robust investment strategy to address your specific needs and preferences, and help you avoid missing out on any cups of coffee in the future.

-RESEARCH, MODELING, CHARTS, AND ILLUSTRATIONS PROVIDED BY KATHERINE LEE – WEALTH & INVESTMENT MANAGEMENT INTERN
+RESEARCH, CHARTS, AND ILLUSTRATIONS PROVIDED BY JUANA DIEZ DE ONATE – WEALTH & INVESTMENT MANAGEMENT ANALYST

 All investing involves risk, including the loss of principal.